-Fast forward to the 1800s, and maps became vastly complex.
+Fast forward to the 1800s and maps became vastly complex.
 Charts and visualisation began making an impact in the world of data.
 Many forms of data representation we’re used to now were invented around this time, such as pie charts, line charts and histograms.

 By the time the mid-1900s came around, publications such as Businessweek and Popular Mechanics began adopting infographics to represent data.

 These pictograms were designed to simplify communication and make them a universal symbol of the sport they represented.
-Many of these are widely used to this day.
+Many of these are still widely used to this day.

-The Outlook Creative Group have experience in creating interactive, and static infographics as well as data visualisation and motion graphics.
+The Outlook Creative Group has experience in creating interactive and static infographics, as well as data visualisation and motion graphics.
 If you’re looking for high quality infographic design, we can help.